sennikrauss/MyWomoApp/README.md

 # MyWomoApp
-In our MyWomoApp you can add your travel places ...
+In our MyWomoApp you can manage your travel destinations ...
 We implemented a PWA, so you can add, edit and delete data in offline mode and when you are back online it will be updated.